MenxLi/metadent-app/doc/setup-backend.md

 ## LFSS Server Setup

-To set up LFSS for use with the MetaDent App, follow these steps on the server where you want to host:
+To set up LFSS for use with the MetaDent App, follow these steps on the server where you want to host (your local machine for this guide):

 Install LFSS:
 ```sh